WebAssembly/spec/proposals/Level-1.md

 If a throw occurs within a function body, and it doesn't appear inside the body of a try block, the throw continues up the call stack until it is in the body of an an enclosing try block, or the call stack is flushed.
-If the call stack is flushed, the host VM defines how to handle uncaught exceptions.
+If the call stack is flushed, the embedder defines how to handle uncaught exceptions.
 Otherwise, the found enclosing try block is the catching try block.

 A throw inside the body of a catch block is never caught by the corresponding try block of the catch block, since instructions in the body of the catch block are not in the body of the try block.

-Once a catching try block is found for the thrown exception value, the operand stack is popped back to the size the operand stack had when the try block was entered, and then the values of the caught exception value is pushed onto the stack.
+Once a catching try block is found for the thrown exception, the operand stack is popped back to the size the operand stack had when the try block was entered, and then an except_ref referring to the caught exception is pushed back onto the operand stack.

 If control is transferred to the body of a catch block, and the last instruction in the body is executed, control then exits the try block.